Yes. Reflective reasoning is supposed to change your mind. But it might not change your beliefs. Hear me out.

 1. Define ‘Change my mind’

-First, let’s get clear on what we mean by ‘change my mind.’
+First, let’s get clear on what we mean by ‘change your mind.’
 By that I mean a change in belief or a change in the reasons for one’s belief.
 Here’s an example:

-You: Hey Nick, what is 121 × 17?
-Me: 2040 You: Try again.
-Me: Hmm.
-[I reflect on my math and realize that I made an error.
-So I redo the calculation — this time, without making the same error.]
-Me: 2057!
-You: Correct.
+Me: Hey you, what is 121 × 17?
+You: 2040 Me: Try again.
+You: Hmm.
+[You reflect on my math and realize that you made an error.
+So you redo the calculation — this time, without making the same error.]
+You: 2057!
+Me: Correct.

 2. Two Kinds Of Change

-In the example above, reflection changed my mind in two different ways.
-It changed both my belief — “121 × 17 = 2040” vs. “121 × 17 = 2056” — as well as my reasons for my belief — my first calculation vs. my second calculation.
+In the example above, reflection changed your mind in two different ways.
+It changed both your belief — “121 × 17 = 2040” vs. “121 × 17 = 2056” — as well as your reasons for my belief — your first calculation vs. your second calculation.

-Importantly, it’s not clear that a change in one always entails a change in the other.
+Obviously, changing our reasons doesn’t always change our belief.
 For instance, I might change my reasons for a belief without thereby changing my corresponding belief.
-That might sound counterintuitive, so here’s an example.
+In case that sounds counterintuitive, so here’s an anecdote to explain.

 A professor poses a moral dilemma to a room full of students.
 Then the professor asks the students to choose one of two responses to the dilemma.
 Every time a student gives their answer, the professor asks for their reasons.
 The professor even asks follow-up questions.
 Sometimes students change their answer as a result of this questioning.
 After class a student comes forward and says to the professor, "Why did you want to know what we believe about the moral dilemma?"
 "I didn't", said the professor.
 "I wanted to know your reasons for what you believed."
 "Why?", asked the student.
 "Because sometimes our reasons for believing aren't very good.
 And a bit of reflection can reveal that to us.
 Or better, reflection can help us find better reasons for our existing beliefs."

-The point of this example is that reflection is not always supposed to change my beliefs.
+The point of this example is that reflective reasoning is not always supposed to change my beliefs.
 Sometimes, reflection is only supposed to change (ideally, improve) my reasons for my beliefs.

-So is reflection supposed to change my mind?
-Yes: reflection is supposed to change my mind.
+So is reflection supposed to change your mind?
+Yes: reflection is supposed to change your mind.
 But it might only change my reasons; not my beliefs.

 3. Who Cares?